Architecture Modeling Is Hot!

 Finally: ArchiMate Is Powerful

-ArchiMate is a powerful language and its business layer contains essential concepts with which one can model high level any type of business.
+ArchiMate is a powerful language whose business layer contains essential concepts to model high-level business.
 We can only say: give it a try, use it wisely for only its purpose, and let us know if you created an ArchiMate metamodel via info@dragon1.com.